Babyness’ birth story: Part 2

 - Breathing through surges became more and more difficult.
-I am not a yeller or screamer, truly, but from my memory, my labour was so full of vocal expressions, loud ones at that — I could not find many other ways to express what I felt other than through my voice.
+I am not a yeller or screamer, truly, but from my memory, my labour was so full of vocal expressions, loud ones at that :suspicious: — I could not find many other ways to express what I felt other than through my voice.
 I think at times I also flailed around and swayed and shook my legs to try to take the sensations off.

 - My husband went out for a tiny while to get my water bottle because I was thirsty.
 At that moment, one of the nurses asked if I wanted gas (pain relief) to take off some of the contraction pain.
 I answered, “Tak nak!”, as our birth plan even already mentioned not to offer any medication, but she said something about how the baby’s heartbeat chart “nanti tak cantik“, and in my not-quite-sane state I somehow ended up taking some.
 I don’t know if it helped, the nurse kept saying I should inhale deeper bursts of it, but sometime after my husband came back he made sure to keep the gas mask away from me.

 - Another remark of another nurse that I remembered was her asking, “Tak nak IV eh?”
 I said, “Tak“, and she replied, “Kalau emergency?”, and I responded, “Kalau emergency OK”.
 It was all already in the birth plan and I am thankful that I remembered to answer as we have decided.